scala/scala3/docs/docs/reference/witnesses/witnesses.md

 ```
 TmplDef         ::=  ...
                   |  ‘witness’ WitnessDef
-WitnessDef      ::=  [id] WitnessParams [‘for’ ConstrApps] [TemplateBody]
+WitnessDef      ::=  [id] WitnessParams [‘of’ ConstrApps] [TemplateBody]
 WitnessParams   ::=  [DefTypeParamClause] {‘with’ ‘(’ [DefParams] ‘)}
 ```
-The identifier `id` can be omitted only if either the `for` part or the template body is present.
-If the `for` part is missing, the template body must define at least one extension method.
+The identifier `id` can be omitted only if either the `of` part or the template body is present.
+If the `of` part is missing, the template body must define at least one extension method.